-This historical context is particularly suitable for our question because the US was a large and developed economy, but unlike other early industrial nations such as the UK, France, and Germany, it operated under a fragmented monetary system without a central bank responsible for maintaining a common, uniform currency.
+industrial nations such as the UK, France, and Germany, it operated under a fragmented monetary system without a central bank responsible for maintaining a common, uniform currency.
 In this setting, the money supply consisted of notes issued by thousands of individual local private banks, backed by bank asset portfolios with little or even no regulatory oversight, and with low recovery rates following bank failures (Calomiris and Gorton, 1991).
 Private bank notes were not legal tender and they were only redeemable into specie at the issuing location.
-As a result, they bore both redemption risks (the possibility of not receiving the full face value of a note in legal tender or specie) and costs (of transporting a note to its issuer), which manifested in the way notes traded at a discount from their face values across town borders and at higher distances (Gorton, 1999; Ales, Carapella, Maziero and Weber, 2008).
+As a result, they bore both redemption risks (the possibility of not receiving the full face value of a note in legal tender or specie) and redemption costs (the costs of transporting a note to its issuer), which together manifested in the way notes traded at a discount from their face values across town borders and at higher distances (Gorton, 1999; Ales et al., 2008).
 Both contemporaries and historians have remarked on the frictions created by this fragmented monetary system, which lacked a sufficient supply of safe monies to sustain the transactional needs of the economy (e.g., Knox, 1900; Cagan, 1963).

-The National Banking Act of 1864 introduced a new type of federally regulated "national bank" whose notes differed from "state bank" notes in two key ways.
-First, these notes were fully backed by federal government debt, which severed the link between a bank's idiosyncratic portfolio credit risk and the real value of its notes.
-Second, national bank notes were regulatorily required to be accepted at par by all other national banks around the country.
+The National Banking Act of 1864 introduced a new type of federally regulated "national bank" whose notes differed from existing "state bank" notes in two key ways.
+First, these notes were fully backed by federal government debt, which severed the link between a bank's idiosyncratic portfolio credit risk and the real value of its notes.2 Second, national bank notes were regulatorily required to be accepted at par by all other national banks around the country.
 Transactions inside the network could therefore always occur within a common national bank currency at zero discount, even if the issuing banks differed.
 Outside the network, even transactions conducted in national bank notes faced redemption costs.
 These differences made using national bank notes especially advantageous for long-distance transactions.
-While there were alternative payment mediums, such as specie and checks, the former was costly to ship and insure, and checks were even more informationally-sensitive because they depended on the credit-worthiness of individuals, so these were also more frictional at longer distances.
+While there were alternative payment mediums, such as specie and checks issued from bank deposit accounts, the former was costly to ship and insure, and the latter were even more informationally-sensitive because they depended on the credit-worthiness of individuals and thus were also more frictional at longer distances.

-While the Act itself was enacted at the federal level, there was significant geographic variation in where national banks were created and hence the overall network configuration of safe note supply and circulation.
-Changes in the geographic distribution of national banks altered the monetary frictions facing a local economy and could reduce transaction costs via two main channels.
-First, it eliminated bilateral monetary transaction costs between any two locations in the country that both had national banks.
-Second, for locations that remained outside the network, it potentially altered the lowest-cost route to a national bank that supplied and redeemed safe notes, which changed the dependence on alternatives.
+While the Act itself passed at the federal level, there was significant geographic variation in where national banks were created and hence in the overall network configuration of safe note supply and circulation.
+A change in the geographic distribution of national banks altered the monetary frictions facing a local economy and could reduce transaction costs via two main channels.
+First, it eliminated bilateral monetary transaction costs between any two locations in the country that both had national banks.3 Second, for locations that remained outside the network, it potentially altered the lowest-cost route to a national bank that supplied and redeemed safe notes, which changed the dependence on alternatives.
 In conjunction, being closer to the national bank network lowered all monetary transaction costs for a location, but particularly so for long-distance transactions that would otherwise be more exposed to the frictions that made alternative transaction mediums costly to use.